 The “Transcripts” button enables all operations related to transcripts.
-When you press it, a menu will open with the following options: New, Open, Save and Send, which should be self-explanatory.
+When you press it, a menu will open with the following options: New, Open, Save and Send.

 You should save your work regularly, as there is no auto-save.

 The “Send” option enables many methods of sending your transcripts.
 Note that these methods are all controlled by Android, not by FTWT4A.
-If you don’t want to use any of those methods, you can always connect your device to your PC and transfer your transcript off your device using Windows Explorer.
-You can also upload your transcript via your browser, e.g. to transcription workflow systems such as ScribeManager.
+If you do not want to use any of those methods, you can connect your device to your PC and transfer your transcript off your Android device using Windows Explorer.
+You can also upload your transcript via your device’s browser, e.g. to transcription workflow systems such as ScribeManager.

 Basic Text Entry

 Android text entry is not as powerful or versatile as Microsoft Word, so lacks many features that you may be used to on your desktop.
 For that reason, you may wish to use FTWT4A to produce the “first draft” of your transcript and then add formatting such as underlining, bolding, font size, etc, afterwards on your desktop.

 Operations such as selecting, copying, cutting and pasting can all be done in FTWT4A via Android’s normal commands.
 However, they are a lot easier on a physical keyboard.
 We strongly recommend using FTWT4A with a physical keyboard.